 Finally, agile is all about the continuous improvement of your product.
-And I mean not only during the development phase; post the public release too.
+And I mean not only during the development phase; post the release too.
 If you set up the right agile development environment (or let your dev partners do so), your product will continue to grow as customers start demanding more features or new opportunities appear on the horizon.

 That’s because agile is flexible.
 You go through a sprint, look at deliverables, analyze what can be improved, plan the next sprint, and execute on it.
 That’s precisely how your product matures one step at a time to win a bigger market share, eventually.

 No wonder all the big guys like Gmail or Facebook practice agile rather than any other methodology for mobile application development.

 Now that we’ve discussed the benefits of agile, what are some downsides of using agile mobile app development?

 First of all, short projects that last a month or two, run better with a fixed-price approach (read waterfall).
 The scope of such projects is usually well defined, and there’s little to no uncertainty about what technical issues may arise during development.

 Documentation is another area where agile gets less love compared to the waterfall methodology.
 Agile projects indeed generate less documentation, but it’s only because teams focus on achieving the best product-market fit for the app rather than documenting all requirements.